 - Other income

 In Germany, there is a different way the insurances are arranged.
 In this blog post you can read more about it, but we will give you more information about the employer at the insurances.
 Because in Germany is it normal that employer and employee both for the insurances pay.
 Most of the time it is already demand of the gross salary, so employees won’t notice it.
 But employers pay for the insurances.
-They pay the pension insurance, unemployment insurance, health insurance, nursing insurance.
+They pay the pension insurance, unemployment insurance, health insurance (Public or Private), nursing insurance.

 |Employer contribution in %||Employee contribution in %|